ralphbartley/CV/README.md

 **Institute for Cell and Molecular Biosciences, Newcastle University** (Jan - May '13) _Lab Manager_
-- Trained and supported five new student lab members which enhanced their ability to work independently.

 ## Education

-#### Makers Academy (start_date to end_date)

-- OOP, TDD, MVC, DDD
-  - Fell back in love with OOP, TDD develops such strong fundamentals in approach to a problem, MVC/DDD optimising abstraction of interfaces while maintaining relatedness
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec

 #### University of Illinois in Urbana-Champaign